alexdchiu/pirates-booty/plan.md

   - ability to like / dislike a workout
   - tracking of booty / points for rewards

-# back-end stretch
-- redemption prize model
-- group rankings

-project - pirates booty
-- application1 - workouts
+- Microservice 1 - workouts
   - models:
     - time
     - intensity
     - body part
     - workout

-- application2 - accounts
+- Microservice 2 - accounts
   - like workout VOs to accounts
   - if we've done workout before or not

+# back-end stretch
+- redemption prize model
+- group rankings

 - clarification - how do we structure database / tables? do we start with django? do they want us to start with SQL?